How to Price OnlyFans PPVs: The Complete Pricing Guide for 2026

 How much of my revenue should come from PPV vs. subscriptions?

-On a well-managed free page, PPV typically generates 50-60% of total revenue.
+On a well-managed free page, PPV typically generates 50-70% of total revenue.
 On a paid page, subscriptions carry more weight (40-50%) with PPV supplementing at 30-40%.
 The exact split depends on your niche and chatting effectiveness.

 Do I need a chatting team to make PPV work?

 For mass PPV, no β€” you can schedule and send those yourself.
-But DM PPV, which generates the highest conversion rates and revenue per subscriber, requires active chatting.
+But DM PPV, which generates the highest unlock rates and revenue per subscriber, requires active chatting.
 This is where a professional chatting agency becomes critical for scaling.

 What's the biggest PPV pricing mistake?